Wednesday, 2 April 2025

 The need for a specialised CRM benchmark

 Until now, LLM benchmarks have predominantly focused on academic and general consumer applications, offering little relevance to business-specific needs.
 They often lack thorough evaluations by seasoned professionals, failing to properly consider essential factors like accuracy, speed, cost, and trust.
-This gap has left many CRM users without a reliable method to evaluate the efficacy of -driven CRM solutions.
+This gap has left many CRM users without a reliable method to evaluate the efficacy of AI-driven CRM solutions.
 Businesses need clarity on how LLMs perform on these metrics for tailored use cases to make informed decisions.

 “As AI continues to evolve, enterprise leaders are saying it’s important to find the right mix of performance, accuracy, responsibility, and cost to unlock the full potential of generative AI to drive business growth,” said Silvio Savarese, EVP & Chief Scientist, Salesforce AI Research.
 “Salesforce’s new LLM Benchmark for CRM is a significant step forward in the way businesses assess their AI strategy within the industry.
 It not only provides clarity on next-generation AI deployment but also can accelerate time to value for CRM-specific use cases.
 Our commitment is to continuously evolve this benchmark to keep pace with technological advancements, ensuring it remains relevant and valuable.”